 Since January 1, 1995, the National Insurance Institute is responsible for the collection of health insurance contributions under the National Health Insurance Law, and transfers these contributions collected to the various sick funds.

-All Israeli residents aged 18 or older must, under law, be covered with the National Insurance Institute, and must pay insurance contributions (except for a married woman who does not work outside her household - as well as for a person who immigrated to Israel and became an Israeli resident for the first time when over age 62 who pays health insurance contributions only).
+All Israeli residentA person whose life is centered in Israel.
+Criteria for determining this include: Israel is your permanent place of residence, where your family resides, where your children go to school, your primary place of work, or where you are studying. s aged 18 or older must, under law, be covered with the National Insurance Institute, and pay national and health insurance contributions (except for a married woman who does not work outside her household and for a person who immigrated to Israel and became an Israeli resident for the first time when over age 62, who pay health insurance contributions only).
 The National Insurance Institute charges fines and linkage to those who do not pay insurance contributions on the date stipulated by law.